 The Forestry Commission has also produced a Tree Care Guide to help with the establishment and growth of planted trees.
 The Woodland Trust has also produced a wide range of helpful guidance in creating and establishing woodland.

-For guidance on establishing new hedges and hedgerow trees, please visit the Devon Hedge Group webpages.
+For guidance on establishing new hedges and hedgerow trees, please visit the Devon Hedge Group website.

 Ash dieback and other threats to Devon's trees, hedges and woodland

-Future climate change could lead to the change in frequency of extreme weather events, such as strong winds, winter storms and droughts.
+Future climate change could lead to a change in the frequency of extreme weather events, such as strong winds, winter storms and droughts.
 This will put significant stress on many of our native trees and hedge species that are not adapted to such extreme conditions.

 The threat from introduced pests and diseases to our trees, hedges and woodlands has never been greater.
 You can reduce the risk of further contamination and spreading of harmful insects, bacterial and fungal organisms by employing good biosecurity measures.
 The Forestry Commission provide guidance on biosecurity and preventing the introduction and spread of harmful organisms – pests, pathogens or invasive species.
 For general guidance, DEFRA’s publication Tree Management Plan (April 2014) gives further information.

 Protection of Devon's trees, hedges and woodland